By the end of this section, you will be able to:

 A graph of the number N of neutrons versus the number Z of protons for a range of stable nuclei (nuclides) is shown in Figure 10.3.
 For a given value of Z, multiple values of N (blue points) are possible.
 For small values of Z, the number of neutrons equals the number of protons and the data fall on the red line.
 For large values of Z, the number of neutrons is greater than the number of protons and the data points fall above the red line.
 The number of neutrons is generally greater than the number of protons for

 A chart based on this graph that provides more detailed information about each nucleus is given in Figure 10.4.
 This chart is called a chart of the nuclides.
 Each cell or tile represents a separate nucleus.
-The nuclei are arranged in order of ascending Z (along the horizontal direction) and ascending N (along the vertical direction).
+The nuclei in this chart are arranged in order of ascending N (along the horizontal direction) and ascending Z (along the vertical direction).

 Atoms that contain nuclei with the same number of protons (Z) and different numbers of neutrons (N) are called isotopes.
 For example, hydrogen has three isotopes: normal hydrogen (1 proton, no neutrons), deuterium (one proton and one neutron), and tritium (one proton and two neutrons).
 Isotopes of a given atom share the same chemical properties, since these properties are determined by interactions between the outer electrons of the atom, and not the nucleons.
 For example, water that contains deuterium rather than hydrogen (“heavy water”) looks and tastes like normal water.
 The following table shows a list of common isotopes.